coralproject/sponge/INSTALL.md

 ### To build

 ```
-cd app/sponge
+cd cmd/sponge
 go build
 ```

 ```
- ./sponge
+ ./sponge -h
 ```

-### Example data to import

-At ./scripts/LOADCSV.md we have the mysql commands on how to import the ./script/nyt_sample_data.csv example.
+will give you all the options to run it